Coddeus/IdiomWallpaper/README.md

 - for OS which support diaporama wallpaper (if you want it to change regularly), BUT you can add your own code to make it change automatically anyway

-- for the English language, e.g. it does not support Chinese proverbs for now
+- for the English language, so you have to change the font in order to render other language systems (e.g. for Chinese proverbs)

 ## License